top of page

 After working as a medical assistant in Chiswick, London, to a Black doctor from Barbados who introduced him to the challenges of practicing as a medic of African descent, in 1950 David Pitt opened his surgery in Euston which treated both black and white patients.
 Through his medical practice, he made the political contacts that led him to a renewed involvement with the Labour Party.

-After a successful speech at the 1957 Labour Party Conference, he was asked to stand as the party’s candidate in the 1959 General Election for the north London constituency of Hampstead.
+After delivering a brilliant speech at the 1957 Labour Party Conference, he was asked to run as a Labour Party candidate for the north London constituency of Hampstead in the 1959 General Election.
 He was the first person of African-Caribbean descent to stand as an MP.
 Right-wing media outlets accused him of not deserving the candidacy, merely justifiable for The Daily Mirror as an act of “fashionable liberalism” (i.e. political correctness in today’s language) (Arnold, 2014).
 This was, however, only the tip of the iceberg.
+But this was only the tip of the iceberg.

-Fascist leader Oswald Mosley decided to stand against Pitt in the Hampstead seat.
+The extent of the racist discrimination David Pitt faced as a parliamentary candidate in 1959 general election reached dramatically higher levels.
+Over the course of the 1959 election, Oswald Mosley, a 1930s Member of Parliament known for founding and leading the British Union of Fascists, waged an aggressive campaign against Pitt, the first Black parliamentary candidate in Britain (Granger, 2007).
 Mosley supporters disrupted Pitt’s political hustings and heckled him with their slogan of ‘Keep Britain White.’
 Fights broke out and Pitt was forced to seek police support after death threats and a barrage of abusive “go home N***r” phone calls were made to his home.

 As we commemorate Windrush Day and reflect on the stories of resilience and achievement within the Windrush generation, let us not forget the individuals like David Pitt, Baron Pitt of Hampstead, whose contributions have significantly impacted the fabric of British society.
 Their stories deserve to be celebrated and remembered as we strive for a more inclusive and diverse future.